leesangjun1903/NLP-and-Audio/Theory/readme.md

 How Well Does It Work? – Evaluation
 What to Do If the System Isn’t Working
 Summary and Looking to the Future

+## Long Short-Term Memory Networks With Python, Jason Brownlee
+What are LSTMs
+How to Train LSTMs
+How to Prepare Data for LSTMs
+How to Develop LSTMs in Keras
+Models for Sequence Prediction
+How to Develop Vanilla LSTMs
+How to Develop Stacked LSTMs
+How to Develop CNN LSTMs
+How to Develop Encoder-Decoder LSTMs
+How to Develop Bidirectional LSTMs
+How to Develop Generative LSTMs
+How to Diagnose and Tune LSTMs
+How to Make Predictions with LSTMs
+How to Update LSTM Models